 The White Lady Waterfall

 It was a French victory though, and they returned to their loved ones in the forest.
-Mathilde also waited for her Louis.
+Mathilde also waited for her Louis in anticipation.
 But he was one of those that were never going to return from the battlefield.
 He died in the battles according to the legend.
 The deaths of the soldiers during this battle were mostly attributed to the fire coming from the great battery of the Montmorency camp of the British.
 Perhaps that’s how it also happened for Louis.

 No matter of the manner she learned about the death of Louis, it was more than Mathilde could live with, and she ran home, grieving while the rest was celebrating French victory.
 In some version the houses was on fire after the battles, although it seems unlikely, given of the summer rain storm that ended the attacks.